Women in Cambodia: Domestic violence and Assault

 In 2004, Gender and Development for Cambodia reported that "23% of women have suffered physical domestic abuse".

+A 2013 survey found that 32.8% of men reported perpetrating physical and/or sexual violence against an intimate partner, and one in five men reported raping a woman or girl.
+Government rhetoric often blames alcohol and poverty, but local activists argue this approach is ineffective.
+Attempts to address gender-based violence have been complicated by the effects of globalization, including economic development resulting in women flocking to the cities in search of work, which activists state has caused more economic abuse and violence.
+Simultaneously, the heightened awareness due to global women's rights movements has made the movement to counter gender-based violence more widespread in Cambodian society, and the world as a whole.

+There are also issues with legislation related to preventing assault.
+The Cambodian Criminal Code (2010) defines rape restrictively and incompletely, and while marital rape was outlawed in 2005, some Members of Parliament argued that sexual intercourse is an obligation in a marriage.
+Local activists argue for the transformation of patriarchal norms and an emphasis on championing women's rights without locating gender-based violence in an unchanging culture.
+They argue that this creates untrue stereotypes of Khmer culture—gender-based violence is rooted in patriarchal norms, and should not be presented as an unchangeable cultural norm.
+The National Action Plans to Prevent Violence Against Women (2014-2018 and 2019–2023) have tried to combine approaches, including analyzing norms among men and educating people to stop using a "cultural defense" of the perpetrator perpetuated by men.
+However, patriarchal views on marriage remain prevalent, hampering the implementation of legal protections for women, especially those in rural areas and members of the LGBTQIA+ community.

 Social status

 Of late, there has been much discussion over the roles of Cambodian women in the society of today.
 What Cambodian tradition tell us about their daily roles is being revisited.
 In order to reach gender equity, gender norms need to reflect the present era in regard to leadership roles.
-Some would say that elevating a woman’s worth from the traditional representations of women in Khmer culture and stating that a woman isn’t second to a man, would help to make Cambodian women their own agents.
+Some would say that elevating a woman's worth from the traditional representations of women in Khmer culture and stating that a woman is not second to a man, would help to make Cambodian women their own agents.

 In recent years, young women in Cambodia have been influenced by Western ideas which are contrary to traditional Cambodian culture.
 One example, found particularly in the capital of Phnom Penh, is that young female Cambodians are overtly consuming liquors and other alcoholic beverages in restaurants.
 Other areas in which Western influence is detected include a sense of equal rights between men and women, peer pressure, companionship, experimentation, trouble within the family, abandonment by a boyfriend, and through advertising.